hellojinwoo/LSTM_Autoencoder/README.md

-# sequitur
+# TorchCoder

-`sequitur` is a Recurrent Autoencoder (RAE) for sequence data that works out-of-the-box.
-It's easy to configure and only takes one line of code to use.
+`TorchCoder` is a Long Short-Term Memory(LSTM) Autoencoder for sequential data.
+It is easy to configure and only takes one line of code to use.

 ```python
 from sequitur import QuickEncode